All programs are free. Children need to supervised by an adult at all times. Contact us at 907-224-4082 or

 An AWE Early Literacy Station designed specifically for ages 2-8 features over 4,000 localized learning activities.
 Fun, interactive and engaging content spans seven curricular areas: math, science & nature, social studies & geography, reading, art & music, writing & computer skills, and reference.
 One computer station is located in the Children's Room and 6 tablets with headphones are available for in-library checkout.

-A book discussion program for all home-school students meets monthly during the school year (except December) on the last Wednesday of the month, and is recommended for students reading at the junior level.
+A book discussion program for all home-school students in the Seward area meets monthly during the school year (except December) on the last Wednesday of the month, and is recommended for students reading at the junior level.
 This program is aided by parent volunteers.
 Please call for details and information.

 Museum Children's Area